TongfeiLiu/ASEA-CD/README.md

 # Citation
 If you are interested in our research, please cite the paper:
 Citing: Lv Z, Wang F J, Liu T, et al. Novel Automatic Approach for Land Cover Change Detection by Using VHR Remote Sensing Images[J].
 IEEE Geoscience and Remote Sensing Letters, 2021.
-The title is "Novel Automatic Approach for Land Cover Change Detection by Using VHR Remote Sensing Images" has been published in IEEE GRSL.

-If you have any problme when running the code, please do not hesitate to contact us.
+If you have any problems when running the code, please do not hesitate to contact us.
 Thanks.

 E-mail: Lvzhiyong_fly@hotmail.com; liutongfei_home@hotmail.com